erikng/blog.eriknicolasgomez.com/_posts/2015-10-21-the_evil_triangle.md

 comments: true
 ---

-Update: As of December 8th, 2015, this issue is now resolved.
+Update 1: As of December 8th, 2015, this issue is now resolved.

 In order to have this fully corrected you must have:

 - El Capitan 10.11.2 for clients